|

 The Bullet Cluster: The Most Convincing Proof

-If you wanted to design an experiment to separate dark matter from ordinary matter, you could not do better than what the universe provided in the Bullet Cluster: two galaxy clusters that collided roughly 150 million years ago, 3 billion light-years away, and are still separating today.
+If you wanted to design an experiment to separate dark matter from ordinary matter, you could not improve on what the universe provided in the Bullet Cluster: two galaxy clusters that collided roughly 150 million years ago and are still separating today.

-When two galaxy clusters collide, the individual stars pass through each other like two ghost armies walking through each other.
-They are so far apart relative to their size that direct collisions almost never occur.
-But the hot gas that permeates each cluster, representing the majority of the ordinary matter, collides and slows down, piling up between the two clusters.
+When clusters collide, the individual stars pass through each other almost without interaction, as they are too far apart to collide directly.
+But the hot gas permeating each cluster, which represents most of the ordinary matter, collides and slows, piling up between the two clusters.

-This is dark matter in action.
-Something that comprises most of each cluster's mass, responds to gravity, but does not interact electromagnetically.
-It does not collide, heat up, or slow down.
-The Bullet Cluster is frequently cited as the most direct observational evidence that dark matter exists as a physical component separate from ordinary matter, and that modified gravity alone cannot explain its effects.
+The Bullet Cluster is the most direct observational evidence that dark matter exists as a physical component separate from ordinary matter, and that modified gravity alone cannot explain it.

 The Bullet Cluster did not just support dark matter.
 It separated it from ordinary matter in plain sight, a cosmic experiment no human could have designed.